r-antoniomg/2025-love-data-week/README.md

 ## Repository contents
 - `2025-02-love-data-week.ipynb` : Jupyter notebook created for 2025 Love Data Week workshop at the University of Waterloo Libraries.
+### Sample data for analysis
+While the notebook is more fun if you request your own Spotify thata, the following files contain mockup data that can be used for testing purposes.
 - `Mock_Data_Set_Streaming_History_Audio_2020-2025_0.json` : AI-generated mock data set that can be used to test the Jupyter notebook.
 - `Mock_Data_Set_Streaming_History_Audio_2020-2025_1.json` : AI-generated mock data set that can be used to test the Jupyter notebook.
 - `Mock_Data_Set_Streaming_History_Audio_2020-2025_2.json` : AI-generated mock data set that can be used to test the Jupyter notebook.